 - Initial.
 The robots are free to move at teams convenience and humans are allowed to interact with the robots.
 This state is not limited in time and teams have access to the field.
 The GameController will activate this state before standby (i.e at the beginning of a half and during a timeout).
 Shortly pressing the chest button will switch the robot to the penalized state. - Standby.
 The robots are not allowed to move in any fashion besides initially standing up and moving their heads.
-In standby, the robots are awaiting a visual indication from the referee which signals the transition to ready.
-This state is used for Champions Cup matches only.
-For Challenge Shield matches, this state is skipped, and it is transitioned directly to ready. - Ready.
+In standby, the robots are awaiting a visual indication from the referee which signals the transition to ready. - Ready.
 In this state, the robots walk to their legal positions for kick-off (see Section 3.7) or a penalty kick (see Section 3.10).
 They remain in this state, until the head referee decides that there is no significant progress, up to a maximum of 45 s for a kick-off and 30 s for a penalty kick.
 The GameController can activate sub-states for kick-off and penalty kicks. - Set.
 In this state, the robots stop and wait for kick-off (see Section 3.7) or a penalty kick (see Section 3.10).
 Illegally positioned robots are penalized and placed on the side of the field.
 Robots are allowed to move their heads and arms or get up if fallen before the game (re)starts, but they are not otherwise allowed to move their legs or locomote in any fashion.
 If a robot cannot get up, fallen robot is called (see Section 4.6).
 The penalty time counter is frozen during this state.
 Note that all penalized robots are left in place (on the side of the field, or in-place for motion in set) and must wait to get unpenalized.
 The GameController can activate sub-states for kick-off and penalty kicks. - Playing.
 In the playing state, the robots are playing soccer.
 Shortly pressing the chest button will switch the robot to the penalized state.
 During the playing state, the GameController can activate the sub-states for free kicks (see Section 3.9). - Penalized.
 A robot is in this state when it has been penalized.
 The only allowed movement is standing up after falling.
 Any other movement (including turning the head) is disallowed.
 Shortly pressing the chest button will switch the robot back to the playing state. - Finished.
 This state is reached when a half is finished. - Calibration.
 This state denotes the robot is acting with automatic calibration.
 This state may only be entered from initial by first pressing the front head button concluded by the chest button, for at least one second.